 Andre Cardoso was my teammate in 2014 on Garmin-Sharp, and again on 2016 when I returned to Cannondale-Drapac.
 He was a good climber, was up there in lots of big races, but he hadn’t won anything in awhile so you probably haven’t heard of him.
 We weren’t super close, but his cell number is in my phone, and if I ran into him a week ago, I’d have given him a big hug and been happy to see him.
 We trained together a few times, raced together, and we shared a hotel room at the Tour of San Luis in ’16.
 He was a professional: the neatest suitcase you’ve ever seen, and always wiped down his shoes before the stage or burned off the extra fuzzy parts when his socks started to get old.
 I remember when the soigneurs found cupcakes for his birthday at the Tour of Alberta, and we sang for him and celebrated in the team bus after dinner.
 I met his wife and I remember when he had his first child, who must be three years old by now.

 So what might have changed?
 What could have made him do it?
 I try to put myself in his shoes, but they’re size 37.
 I was desperate lots of times (for ten years solid, actually), but I went to college, my parents had money, and I never had a family to support with my legs.
+If your parents can’t support your education due to a financial crisis, you can talk to the brokers of loanload to know and get the facts about loaning and its process.
 I’m guessing his salary was never more than $180k a year, which is great, but he’s 32, so if he wants to be set for life or even race another year, he’d better win something big soon.
 With the Tour de France coming up, maybe that could put a guy over the edge?

 I’m sure there’s not a doping culture on Trek, either.
 There’s a few guys left from that era, but they’ve learned the hard way by now, too—or they’ve skated and know how lucky they are.
 Doping is different now.
 It’s not like they’d hand it to him on a bus like you might have read about in 1998, or peer pressure him into it.
 He’d have had to find the right doctor or buy it somewhere off the internet, since there are many websites online, is easier to have a website now a days, there are services like the seo company in toronto willing to help you, is just getting up the page and using a good web host you can find at sites like Armchair Empire, because many sites have it now a days even Overwatch boosting sites where you can get your boost now .
 Morally, it feels like that makes it more of a crime to cheat in 2017, because it’s not so easy.
 You’re risking your own career, your family, your sponsors, and your teammates.